 Markets in Financial Instruments Directive (MiFID)

-Directive 2014/65/EU on Markets in Financial Instruments (MiFID II) and Regulation (EU) 600/2014 on Markets in Financial Instruments (MiFIR) constitute the EU legislative framework governing the regulatory requirements applicable to investment firms, trading venues, data reporting service providers and third country firms providing investment services or activities in the EU.
-MiFID II and MiFIR set out requirements relating to:
+Directive 2014/65/EU on Markets in Financial Instruments as transposed, implemented, retained, or otherwise given effect in UK domestic law (UK MiFID II rules) and Regulation (EU) 600/2014 on Markets in Financial Instruments as it forms part of UK domestic law by virtue of the European Union (Withdrawal) Act 2018 (as amended) (EUWA) and regulations made under the EUWA (UK MiFIR) constitute the legislative framework governing the regulatory requirements applicable to investment firms, trading venues, data reporting service providers and third-country firms providing investment services or activities in the UK.

 UK MiFID II rules and UK MiFIR set out requirements relating, among other things, to:

 - conditions and procedures for authorisation